 Durable Power of Attorney

-A durable power of attorney is used to allow an agent to act on the behalf of the grantor in specified situations.
-The term "durable" comes from the fact that this authorization continues if the grantor were to become disabled or incapacitated.
+A durable power of attorney is used to allow an agent to act on the behalf of the principal.

 Limited Power of Attorney

 A limited power of attorney, also known as a special power of attorney, has limited power to whatever the principal specifies.

 A medical power of attorney grants power to the healthcare agent to make medical or health decisions on the principal’s behalf, but it cannot be used to make end-of-life decisions.

 Known in the state of Alaska as form PG-700, a minor children power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the case that the parent or guardian may not be present during a medical emergency.

 A real estate power of attorney allows the agent to buy, sell, or manage real estate on the principal’s behalf.

 Tax Power of Attorney